-TMJ disorders can affect kids of any age, but occur much more frequently in teens, especially girls.
+TMJ disorders can affect kids of any age, but are much more common in teens, especially girls.

 It's often not clear what causes TMJ disorders, but many things can contribute to them.

-Jaw clenching or teeth grinding can make a TMJ disorder more likely.
-When the joint is overworked, a disc in the joint can wear down or move out of place.
+Bruxism (jaw clenching or teeth grinding) can make a TMJ disorder more likely.
+It overworks the TMJ, which can lead to a disc in the joint wearing down or move out of place.
 Grinding and clenching also can change the alignment of the bite (the way that top and bottom teeth line up) and can affect muscles used for chewing.
 Sometimes people don't even realize that they're clenching or grinding and might even do it during sleep.

 Stress can influence TMJ symptoms by making kids more likely to grind their teeth, clench their jaw, or tighten their jaw muscles.